acend/helm-basics-training/content/en/docs/06/03_database-dependency.md

 ### Conditions

 Conditions can be used to enable and disable dependencies.
-For example if your dev environment has a built in memory database and only your test and prod environment use the mariadb from the dependency.
+For example, if your dev environment has a built-in memory database and only your test and prod environment use the mariadb from the dependency.

 ```yaml
 dependencies: